BraidTechnologies/Studio/README.md

 - Waterfall - a data analysis back end pipeline.
 This illustrates a date pipline to download web pages, summarise them, and then use cluster analysis to find the most common topics.
 This is the 'Waterfall' directory.
 Waterfall is written in Python.

 '**BraidApi**' contains Azure functions that make calls to an Azure hosted OpenAI model to summrise and classify text.
-Waterfall, cascade, and Boxer all call Braid Apis for any function requiring server side keys (database or AI model access).
+Waterfall, Cascade, and Boxer all call Braid Apis for any function requiring server side keys (database or AI model access).

 '**BraidCommon**' contains utility classes used across both clients & server - especially API definitions and Types used to generate test scripts.
 Both subsystems are written in Typescript.
 Both Cascade and Waterfall make calls to the BraidApis.